 My name is Gary Pahl and I’m a fifth-generation vegetable farmer in Apple Valley, Minnesota.
 Along with my brother Brian and my wife Jane, our family has been in vegetable farming for over 100 years.
 And we’re hoping that legacy continues into a sixth generation as my son Jack is taking on more tasks and responsibilities every day.

 We’ve been part of the Minnesota farming community for a long time.
 We’re proud of our legacy here.
 We’re proud of the vegetables we sell.
 But our legacy is more than that.
 The Pahl family legacy is also about giving back to our neighbors.
-That’s why we’re helping feed hungry families by donating excess fresh produce through the Feeding America network.
+That’s why we’re helping feed families facing hunger by donating excess fresh produce through the Feeding America network.

 When we grow more than we can sell or pick produce that is considered “ugly,” we donate it.
 Cucumbers and cabbage that are too big or too small?
 We donate them.
 Slightly misshapen peppers?
 We donate them.
 In fact, since 2011 we’ve donated more than 6.3 million pounds of produce that otherwise would have gone to waste.

 I’ll never forget the first truck we loaded up with fresh produce to donate.
 We had a bunch of extra sweet corn because of a heat wave that caused it to ripen sooner than we expected.
 When we were loading it, one of our employees asked me where the corn was going.
 I told him it was going to the food pantry.
 He literally stopped in his tracks.
 He took the moment in and then went to tell his colleagues.
-Everyone lit up like a Christmas tree knowing they were going to make many hungry families happy and full.
+Everyone lit up like a Christmas tree knowing they were going to make many families experiencing hunger happy and full.

 It brought great joy and pride to all of us knowing that we were going to provide meals for so many families in our community.